 As the lead consultant in a building project, a construction project manager is responsible for the project’s success.
 They oversee pretty much all aspects of the building process – from budgeting, cost management, project planning, tendering management, quality monitoring, and risk management to creating benchmarks, managing time, distributing resources, and managing relationships with all the project’s stakeholders.

 A construction project manager will basically ensure that you achieve the intended quality within the set timeframe and budget.

-For more insights, here’s a detailed schedule of our construction project management services.
+For more insights, here’s a more detailed schedule of the roles of construction project managers in Kenya.